CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/ConvergedinfraStorageComplianceDetails.md

 HasSwitchCompliance returns a boolean if a field has been set.

+### SetSwitchComplianceNil

+`func (o *ConvergedinfraStorageComplianceDetails) SetSwitchComplianceNil(b bool)`

+ SetSwitchComplianceNil sets the value for SwitchCompliance to be an explicit nil

+### UnsetSwitchCompliance
+`func (o *ConvergedinfraStorageComplianceDetails) UnsetSwitchCompliance()`

+UnsetSwitchCompliance ensures that no value is present for SwitchCompliance, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)